Sidney Psalms: Analysis

 Another example of Sidney modernising Psalm 23 to reflect the Elizabethan court is his description of Heaven as a "hall", as opposed to a "house" as stated by David.
 David creates the sense of an eternal dwelling and a more homely place to eternally rest, whereas Sidney creates an image of God running a high court, reflecting the one that he served in before his death, in the service of Queen Elizabeth.

 Psalm 43

 Psalm 43 in The Sidney Psalter is one written by brother and sister, Mary and Philip Sidney.
 The Sidney Psalter was written by both siblings because Philip had begun the work on writing it, but died before he could finish it.
 This lead Mary Sidney to finish the work for him.
 The Psalm was written in the 16th Century by Philip Sidney, and was the last work he wrote before he died.
 The Sidney Psalter is a poetic adaption of the Biblical Psalms and differs much from other reworkings of the Psalms throughout the Renaissance period.
 Psalm 43 focuses on God as a protector alongside his absence and presence throughout.
 The Sidney Psalms are seen as "The most extreme example in this century of the wish to foster through translation an appreciation of the Psalms as poetry is the version begun by Sir Philip Sidney..."
-(Norton, 2000).